Howard County Courthouse (Maryland)

 The Howard County Courthouse is a historic building in Ellicott City, Maryland that was the courthouse for Howard County's Circuit Court from 1843 to 2021.

 Construction of the granite building, designed by Charles Timanus, cost $24,000 and took three years (1840–1843).
 It is situated on a steep hill once named Capitoline Hill on property purchased from Deborah Disney.
 It also went by the nickname "Mt.
-Misery".
+Misery", most likely due to the pain of hauling granite blocks up the steep hill.
 In 1972, local historian Charles Stein claimed that the heavy granite block construction "should continue in service for centuries".

 A stone house on Main Street that was used as a temporary courthouse during construction of the permanent courthouse survived until being swept away in the 2018 Ellicott City Flood after a culvert collapsed.

-In July 2021, the Circuit Court moved to a new building in Columbia, Maryland.
+In July 2021, the Circuit Court moved to a new building located adjacent to the Columbia Hills neighborhood.
 Howard County has held public meetings and solicited concepts for reuse of the now-vacant historic courthouse and its surrounding property, but has not formally approved any definite plans.

 Howard County Circuit Courthouse and administration building

 By 1870, the Circuit court volume was 91 cases with 14 appeals a month.
 In 1938 additions were added to the courthouse.
 On 23 September 1948 a monument to confederate soldiers serving from Howard County was erected at the courthouse and rededicated in September 1999.
 In the 1960s, proponents attempted to consolidate county government on land purchased recently by The Rouse Company in its development of the city of Columbia, but did not go forward.
 In 1962 more additions were added to the original courthouse.
 In 1980 County Executive J. Hugh Nichols approved a renovation that included a 14,500 sq ft addition that connected to the Howard County Circuit Courthouse.

-The Howard County Circuit Courthouse is located at 8360 Court Avenue in Ellicott City, Maryland.
 The courthouse houses the chambers and courtrooms for the 5 judges of the Circuit Court for Howard County, as well as the clerk's offices, jurors' assembly room, the law library and masters' offices.
 It has a connection to the original 1840 Howard County Courthouse, now used by the Orphan's court.
 A porch section is constructed from the foundation of an adjacent historic house.

 The Howard County Government used the building as its headquarters of administration until the completion of the George Howard Building in 1976.